boots-edu/textbook/source/text/10-webz-advanced/tutorial.md

 <hr>
 ```

 3. In the `main.component.html` file, create a new `div` element with the id `toolbar`.
 This element will represent the palette toolbar on the screen.
 Then, in the `main.component.ts` file, create an instance of a `ToolbarComponent` and add it to the `MainComponent` using the `addComponent` method, with the target id `"toolbar"`.
 You will need to import the `ToolbarComponent` class at the top of the file.
 At this point, the toolbar should appear on the screen, but it will not contain any colors.
+Assign the instance of the `ToolbarComponent` to a field in the `MainComponent` class named `toolbar` so that you can access it later.

 4. In the `toolbar.component.ts` file, add a public constant field named `DEFAULT_COLOR` (a `Color`) that represents the default color of the active pixel.
 You can choose any color you like for the default color, but we recommend black (`0, 0, 0`) and not white (`255, 255, 255`) so that it is visible on the screen.